-James studies and design sinteractive technology to understand, explore and question its role in everyday life.
-I am particularly concerned with how technology contributes to positive and negative forms of (dis)engagement, (over)consumption and (un)sustainability.
+James studies and designs interactive technology to understand, explore and question its role in everyday life.
+He is particularly concerned with how technology contributes to positive and negative forms of (dis)engagement, (over)consumption and (un)sustainability.

 His research combines critical approaches with designerly modes of imagination and production.
 I frequently use ethnographic methods to help inform and assess the design of technology.

-James is currently at the Berkeley Center for New Media working with Eric Paulos in the Living Environments Lab while I am finishing my PhD at the Human-Computer Interaction Institute at Carnegie Mellon University.
+James is currently at the Berkeley Center for New Media working with Eric Paulos in the Living Environments Lab.